-The Radio Room shall be kept locked at all times and access is provided to all Traffic Division personnel.
-Supplies located within the Radio Room include portable radars, hand held lasers and radio batteries.
+The Radio Room shall always be kept locked, and access is provided to all Traffic Division personnel.
+Supplies located within the Radio Room include portable radars, handheld lasers, and radio batteries.
 Personnel removing radars or lasers should sign them out on the log located within the room and sign them in when returning.
 Radio batteries should be those issued to Traffic Division and marked as such.
 Batteries issued to other divisions should be returned to those divisions.